Khmelnytsky pogroms: Outbreak of the Uprising

-Additional disputes
+Concluding phase

 In 1654 the Tsardom of Russia gave suzerainty to Khmelnytsky and their armies invaded together into the Polish–Lithuanian Commonwealth, both in Ukraine and in the north, in Belarus and Lithuania.
 At the beginning of August 1655, Vilnius fell into the hands of the occupier and mass slaughter was carried out, although the reports showed that most of the Jews had managed to escape in time.
 In October, Lublin was captured, where the chronicles cite about 2,000 Jews who were murdered.
 It was the greatest disaster of the new battle.
 The historian Dov Weinryb, based both on Polish records and on personal reports, stated that the correct number was probably several hundred.
 The Russians also tended to take many prisoners, and a new wave of Jewish slaves reached the markets in 1665 and 1656.
 Once again, a great effort began to raise funds for their redemption.

 In the summer of 1655 a new enemy to the republic, the Swedish Empire led by King Carl Gustav, invaded.
 This war was the most destructive of all the struggles between Poland and Lithuania.
 It is still estimated to be worse than World War II in terms of the relative damage caused to the country.
 In what became known as the "Swedish Flood," the most affluent and populated areas of Poland were completely destroyed.
 The circumstances led to great hunger that year.
 Jewish reports portrayed the invaders as sympathetic towards them.
 Although they did not take special action against them except for a random killing, many Jews, together with the rest of the people, died of starvation, epidemics and sword.
 For example, the Jewish quarter of Kazimierz in Kraków was completely destroyed by the siege on the city in September–October 1655 and the survivors fled to Bohemia and Moravia.

 The Polish–Lithuanian Commonwealth was almost collapsing: Many nobles believed that Karl Gustav would do them good and changed sides with their armies.
 The magnate Janusz Radziwiłł swore allegiance in return for protection from the Russians and severed Lithuania from the Polish–Lithuanian Commonwealth.